Tom Byabagamba: Background

-2014 Arrest and Sentence
+2014 arrest and sentence

-Tom Byabagamba was arrested on August 23, 2014.
+Byabagamba was arrested on 23 August 2014.
 The prosecution claimed that he had alleged Rwandan state involvement in several murders.
 They also accused him of alleging the innocence of convicted terrorist and former presidential bodyguard Joel Mutabazi and of criticizing increased Rwandan taxes on Tanzanian trucks.

-On January 5, 2016, he was tried jointly in the Kanombe Military High Court with his brother-in-law Brigadier-General (rtd) Frank Rusagara, as well as Rusagara's driver, retired Sergeant François Kabayiza.
-On March 31, 2016, the court found Byabagamba guilty of all charges against him and sentenced him to 21 years imprisonment.
+On 5 January 2016, he was tried jointly in the Kanombe Military High Court with his brother-in-law Brigadier-General (rtd) Frank Rusagara, as well as Rusagara's driver, retired Sergeant François Kabayiza.
+On 31 March 2016, the court found Byabagamba guilty of all charges against him and sentenced him to 21 years imprisonment.

 In December 2019, the Court of Appeal in Kigali upheld his conviction while reducing his sentence to 15 years.
 The Court also stripped Byabagamba of his rank.
-During the appeal, he told the court that he was subject to solitary and confinement and close surveillance by cameras.
+During the appeal, he told the court that he was subject to solitary confinement and close surveillance by cameras.

 Byabagamba's arrest was part of a series of arrests against former members of Rwanda's ruling party, the Rwandan Patriotic Front, who have been critical of the government.